MIT School of Architecture and Planning: Rankings

 As of 2017, MIT's Department of Urban Studies and Planning ranks #1 in North America for graduate programs in urban planning, according to Planetizen.

 Research, projects and partnerships

-In addition to its degree programs, MIT administers research initiatives in design, technology, history and structure.
-The school publishes the annual peer-reviewed journal Thresholds and Building Discourse, and other design books and studio works.
+In addition to its degree programs, MIT administers research initiatives in design, technology, history, and structure.
+The school publishes the annual peer-reviewed journals Thresholds and Building Discourse, and other design books and studio works.

 MIT@Lawrence

 MIT@Lawrence is a partnership among MIT, several Lawrence, Massachusetts-based community organizations, and the City of Lawrence.
 The partnership is aimed at facilitating affordable housing development, building community assets, and improving youth pathways to advancement.
 It is funded by the United States Department of Housing and Urban Development (HUD).

 MIT Senseable City Lab

 The MIT Senseable City Laboratory aims to investigate and anticipate how digital technologies are changing the way people live and their implications at the urban scale.
 Director Carlo Ratti founded the Senseable City Lab in 2004 within the City Design and Development group at the Department of Urban Studies and Planning, as well as in collaboration with the MIT Media Lab.
-Recent projects include "The Copenhagen Wheel" which debuted at the 2009 United Nations Climate Change Conference, "Trash_Track" shown at the Architectural League of New York and the Seattle Public Library, "New York Talk Exchange" featured in the MoMA The Museum of Modern Art, and Real Time Rome included in the 2006 Venice Biennale of Architecture.
+Recent projects include "The Copenhagen Wheel" which debuted at the 2009 United Nations Climate Change Conference, "Trash_Track" shown at the Architectural League of New York and the Seattle Public Library, "New York Talk Exchange" featured in the Museum of Modern Art, and Real Time Rome included in the 2006 Venice Biennale of Architecture.